NordicID/ar8x_app_hidreader/README.md

 # ar8x_app_hidreader
-HID Reader for the Nordic ID AR8x-series & Sampo S2 devices
+HID Reader sample application for the Nordic ID AR8x-series & Sampo S2 devices

+If you are not yet familiar with the documentation for the Nordic ID Smart Devices, it's highly recommended that you go through it first before starting to modify and/or use this sample application: https://github.com/NordicID/ar8x_samples/tree/master/docs

 This application enables your Nordic ID Smart device to output inventory results:
 1) to the mini-USB port of the device (when it's in HID or Unmanaged mode)